abstractFlo/atlas-docs/documentation/server/extends.md

 ### alt.Colshape

-The Colshape has a new property for add a name to it.
+The colshape has a new property to attach a name to it.

 {% tabs %}
 {% tab title="name" %}